A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Introduction

-Many of the different applications of WAs are in fact achieved by introducing perturbations and modulations, both ordered and disordered, in to the periodic structure.
-For example, the disordered modulations in the WA leads to the optical analogue of Anderson localization \cite{lahini_anderson_2008,cheng_observation_2022}.
-Whereas ordered systemic perturbations assist topological and non-Hermitian effects \cite{el-ganainy_non-hermitian_2018,wu_floquet_2021} and \textit{Zitterbewegung} \cite{dreisow_classical_2010} in the WA.
-Chirping is another form of ordered modulation in a WA where a transverse gradient in the propagation constant is introduced by means of electro \cite{peschel_optical_1998} and thermo-optic \cite{pertsch_optical_1999} effects.
-Similar chirping effect can also be realized by modifying the geometry through femto-second laser waveguide writing \cite{rosberg_demonstration_2006} or fragmenting the waveguide geometry \cite{Belabas2009}.
-Such chirping is proven to be the effective way in structuring the light through beam routing \cite{li_self-deflecting_2015,lara_dynamic_2020} and lensing \cite{catrysse_complete_2015,honari-latifpour_arrayed_2022} that emulates a parabolic index profile.
+Various applications of WAs involve the introduction of both ordered and disordered perturbations into their periodic structures.
+Disordered modulations can lead to optical phenomena such as Anderson localization \cite{lahini_anderson_2008,cheng_observation_2022}, while ordered perturbations facilitate topological effects and non-Hermitian dynamics \cite{el-ganainy_non-hermitian_2018,wu_floquet_2021}, as well as phenomena like \textit{Zitterbewegung} \cite{dreisow_classical_2010}.
+A specific form of ordered modulation, known as chirping, can be implemented via electro-optic \cite{peschel_optical_1998} and thermo-optic \cite{pertsch_optical_1999} effects, introducing a transverse gradient in the propagation constant.
+Additionally, chirping can also be achieved by altering geometry through femto-second laser writing \cite{rosberg_demonstration_2006} or fragmenting the waveguide structure \cite{Belabas2009}.
+This modulation technique has demonstrated efficacy in applications such as beam routing \cite{li_self-deflecting_2015,lara_dynamic_2020} and lensing \cite{catrysse_complete_2015,honari-latifpour_arrayed_2022}, mimicking a parabolic index profile.